stuaxo/multidex/README.md

-# multidex
+# Multidex
 Simple Multi Index Dictionaries for python.

-Dictionary that keeps indexes data by other keys.
+Dictionary with secondary indexes.

 Ideal for many "small data" situations where data fits into memory, and you want a fast lookup for various fields.